Healthy Homes Assessment Hawkes Bay

 What We Do

-As building inspectors, we handle all issues of professional house inspections.
-We’re here to make sure that you make the correct decision when buying your next home.
+As building inspectors, we handle all components that come with professional home inspects.
+We are here to make sure that you make the correct choice when it comes to buying your next home.

-We specialise in a range of services to make sure that you are fully aware of the state of any property that you might be considering buying or selling in addition to other services.
+We specialise in a variety of services to ensure that you are fully informed of the condition of any property that you might be considering buying or selling along with other services.

-With our systemised method of conducting your house inspection and the latest software technology with digital photos embedded into your Report, you are able to actually see any problems that might be discovered.
-Through our detailed report, it’s not surprising that we get so many clients recommending our service to family and friends.
+Our systematic approach to inspecting your property and the most up-to-date software technology including digital photos imbedded into your document, you are able to actually see any issues identified.
+With our detailed report, it’s no wonder we get so many clients recommending our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports